itossudong/Javascript-Counter-App/README.md

 ![ ](./screenshot.jpg)

 ### Description:
 A counter made from scratch using HTMl, CSS and Javascript.
-It has a minimum value of 0 and a maximum value of 50.
+It counts from zero(minimum value) to 50(maximum value).

 ### How it works:
 When the **Add Count button** is clicked on, the counter value increases by one.
 The value will continue to increase until it reaches its maximum value of 50.
 At this point, it stops increasing even if the Add Count button is clicked on.